Creating a Career Development Plan: Tips and Strategies

 - What are the smallest steps I can take to achieve my long-term objectives?

-- What can I do to grow within my job role and be more visible?
+- What can I do to grow within my job role and make me more visible?

-- The books and publications that pertain to your field that offer greater information
+- Books and publications relevant to your industry that provide more information

 Implement Your Plan